 There are some winners – both complete and partial – and some losers in the second draft of the 2015-16 Wake County student assignment proposal.

 As noted in today’s article, school administrators identified 14 changes made in “direct response” to the parental concerns raised on Mindmixer after the first draft of the plan was released in August.
-Here’s a summary of the changes:• Assign most of River Run to Brassfield Elementary School.
+Here’s a summary of the changes:

-• Salem Elementary School’s calendar options would change from Briarcliff and Penny Road elementary schools to Baucom and Scotts Ridge elementary schools.
+*Olive Chapel Elementary School’s calendar options would change from Baucom and Apex elementary schools to Baucom and Scotts Ridge elementary schools.

 Some examples of full winners include dropping Salem Middle as the new base middle school for Olive Chapel Elementary and Lufkin Road Middle as the new base middle for Laurel Park Elementary.